 State Farm has an A++ rating from AM Best, which means means State Farm is one of the most financially stable homeowners insurance companies in New Jersey.
 State Farm is known for offering good home insurance coverage, affordable rates and helpful online resources where you can learn more about how insurance works.

-Average homeowners insurance cost in New Jersey
+Average cost of homeowners insurance in New Jersey

 Although the prevalence of hurricanes in the summer impacts New Jersey insurance premiums, the lack of severe winter weather, which can cause catastrophic damage through the weight of snow buildup as well as wind damage, keeps costs from being too high.
 New Jersey also rarely sees tornadoes or earthquakes, two natural phenomena that can hike up rates.

-Wildfires can also impact those in more rural or heavily wooded areas.
+- Wildfires: Wildfires can also impact those in more rural or heavily wooded areas.
 An average of 1,500 wildfires a year damage forests and the homes that are near them.
 This is especially true for those in the northern part of the state or the region of the Pine Barrens, where fires can spread quickly because of dry underbrush.

 Fortunately, New Jersey is not a high-risk state for earthquakes, although small tremblers occur occasionally.
 The most severe one ever recorded in the state was a 4.8 quake in 1938.
 New Jersey is also far from “Tornado Alley” in the Midwest, but does occasionally see smaller twisters touching down, including five in 2019.